Thank you to Jen Eden for this guest post about summer safety.

 And what about those bugs?

-The Environmental Working Group does a great job of laying out the scenarios and offering the most appropriate options, including details on the currently recommended ingredients and the safest ways to handle them.
-Take a look at EWG’s Guide to Bug Repellents for Kids and you’ll be ready to send your kids around the block or across the country for some happy and safe summer fun.
+The Environmental Working Group does a great job of laying out the scenarios and offering the most appropriate options, including details on the recommended ingredients and the safest ways to handle them.
+Take a look at EWG’s Guide to Bug Repellents for Kids, and you’ll be ready to send your kids around the block or across the country for some happy and safe summer fun.